Why you should visit Australia in spite of all the things that could kill you.

-The East coast of Australia strongly resembles the West coast of America, only…you know, upside down.
-Melbourne in the south is coldish like San Francisco, while Sydney in the middle feels like Los Angeles, and Queensland in the north feels like Mexico (or, more accurately, Florida, due to Queensland’s high humidity, its “Sunshine State” license plates, and its unchecked crocodile infestation.
+The eastern coast of Australia strongly resembles the west coast of America, only…you know, upside down.
+Melbourne in the south is coldish like San Francisco, while Sydney in the middle feels like Los Angeles, and Queensland in the north feels like Mexico (or, more accurately, Florida, due to Queensland’s high humidity, “Sunshine State” license plates, and unchecked crocodile infestation.

 Aussies say they speak English (at least, I think that’s what they’re saying).

-Ask any Australian what language they speak and they’ll insist that it’s English though you’d never know it from talking to them.
-Not only do Australians use English words wrong—appetizers are called “entrees,” and entrees are called “mains”—they abbreviate words like a two-year-old infant just learning to talk.
+Ask any Australian what language they speak and they’ll insist that it is English though you’d never know it from listening to them.
+Not only do Australians use English words wrong—appetizers are called “entrees,” and entrees are called “mains”—they abbreviate words like a two-year-old just learning to talk.

-They call barbecues “barbies,” mosquitos “mozzies,” horse-drawn wagons “horsey wagons,” salt water crocodiles “salties,” sandwiches “toasties,” Cheetos(r) “twisties,” breakfast “brekky,” and a bunch of other silly “diminutives” of real meaningful words.
+They call barbecues “barbies,” mosquitos “mozzies,” horse-drawn wagons “horsey wagons,” salt water crocodiles “salties,” sandwiches “toasties,” Cheetos(r) “twisties,” breakfast “brekky,” and a bunch of other silly “diminutives” of real, actual words.
 Overlooking the country’s linguistic laziness isn’t always easy, but putting up with childish slang is certainly easier than learning French or Spanish, so the Aussies get points for that.

 In the end, Australia is the America America could be if it tried harder.